 making sure passengers leave the plane safely with all their belongings

 The figures below are only a guide.
 Actual pay rates may vary depending on:

-Basic starting salaries can range between £12,000 and £18,000 a year.
-With experience, this can rise to £25,000 a year.
+Basic starting salaries can range between £14,000 and £18,000 a year.
+With experience, this can rise to £28,000 a year for a cabin services manager.
 In addition to a basic salary you can earn commission for on-board sales and performance related bonuses.

 You would have subsidised travel costs and possibly a living costs allowance when you work away from home.

 It can be cramped, noisy and warm on a plane.